-A Song of Ice and Fire is a mixed bag, but the two Stark girls draw an unflattering contrast between masculine and feminine behavior while managing to deconstruct them at the same time.
-Arya is a tomboy whose interest in swordplay helps her overcome many trials (which slowly eats away at her humanity), while Sansa, who is better at traditional feminine pursuits, spends half the first book crying helplessly and the other half misreading people completely.
-Once she's gotten past her initial idealism, though, Sansa becomes much more competent, and her femininity and awareness of social customs is helping her as she keeps house for and trains under the series' resident Magnificent Bastard.
-The girls' mother Catelyn is also a much better blend of confidence and femininity.
+A Song of Ice and Fire is a mixed bag, but the two Stark girls draw an unflattering contrast between masculine and feminine behavior while deconstructing them at the same time.
+Arya is a tomboy whose interest in swordplay helps her overcome many trials (which slowly eats away at her humanity until she discards her identity and becomes a literal tool of murder), while Sansa, who is better at traditional feminine pursuits, spends half the first book crying helplessly and the other half misreading people.
+Once she's gotten past her initial idealism, Sansa becomes much more competent, and her femininity and awareness of social customs helps her as she keeps house for and trains under the series' resident Magnificent Bastard.
+The girls' mother Catelyn is a much better blend of confidence and femininity.

-Anne of Green Gables is a strong subversion.
-While the title character is a daring, outspoken Fiery Redhead, she is also very concerned with physical beauty, jewelery, and fairies.
+Anne of Green Gables: While the title character is a daring, outspoken Fiery Redhead, she is also very concerned with physical beauty, jewelery, and fairies.
 Her assertive side and and her imaginative, feminine side are portrayed as mixed bags independently of each other, and at times they overlap.

 In the Kitty series of children's books, the tomboyish Kitty is frequently at odds with her prissy cousin Melissa who loves pink frilly dresses and ribbons in her hair.
 When Melissa starts at Kitty's school, she is unpopular with the other kids.
 Kitty comes back to school after a week off sick and discovers Melissa has cut her hair short and started dressing in baggy tracksuits.
 She is now popular and liked by everyone.